The following items are hazardous materials or dangerous goods and are not allowed in checked bags:

 Safe Skies Luggage Locks or Travel Sentry

-Inverters are permitted for travel in both checked or carry-on baggage as long as:
+Inverters are permitted for travel in both checked or carry-on bags as long as:

 The inverter may not be used during the flight.